chaelivieira/MARCK/README.md

 ## Wkhtmltopdf
 You must also have wkhtmltopdf installed in order to run the server.
 You can download the software for your operating system at https://wkhtmltopdf.org/downloads.html
+*** You may have to add your wkhtmltopdf to your PATH variables

 # Running the project